rohitshe/TestXenkoRepository/manual/graphics/graphics-reference/graphics-device-reference/spritebatch.md

 # Creating a sprite batch

-Xenko offers a easy way to deal will batches of sprites through the `SpriteBatch (ref:{SiliconStudio.Xenko.Graphics.SpriteBatch})` class.
+Xenko offers a easy way to deal will batches of sprites through the @'SiliconStudio.Xenko.Graphics.SpriteBatch' class.
 The user can use this class to regroup all of his sprites, update them and display them efficiently.

 **Code:** Creating a sprite batch